Why Is My Cactus Falling Over? (And How To Fix It)

 How To Fix It

-To prevent your cactus from falling over, plant it in a pot of the appropriate size.
+Plant your cactus in a pot of the appropriate size to prevent it from falling over.

 For example, if a cactus is 15 inches (38 centimeters) in width, you should choose a pot that’s at least 30 inches (76 centimeters) wide.